Henry Armstrong: Early career

 Armstrong began his professional career on July 28, 1931, in a fight with Al Iovino, in which Armstrong was knocked out in three rounds.
 His first win came later that year, beating Sammy Burns by a decision in six.
 In 1932, Armstrong moved to Los Angeles, where he lost two four-round decisions in a row to Eddie Trujillo and Al Greenfield.
 Following these two losses, however, he started a streak of 11 wins.

 In 1936, Armstrong split his time among Los Angeles, Mexico City and St. Louis.
 A few notable opponents of that year include Ritchie Fontaine, Baby Arizmendi, former world champion Juan Zurita, and Mike Belloise.
 Early in his career, he fought some fights under the ring name Melody Jackson.

 In 1937 alone, Armstrong went 27–0 (26KO).
 Aldo Spoldi was the only opponent to take him the full 10 rounds.
-He kayoed Baby Casanova in three rounds, Belloise in four, Joe Rivers in three, former world champion Frankie Klick in four, and former world champion Benny Bass in four.
+He knocked out Baby Casanova in three rounds, Belloise in four, Joe Rivers in three, former world champion Frankie Klick in four, and former world champion Benny Bass in four.
 Armstrong was given his first world title fight, for the title in the 126-pound weight class against World Featherweight Champion Petey Sarron at Madison Square Garden.
 Armstrong knocked Sarron out in six rounds, becoming the World Featherweight Champion.

-Armstrong's two nicknames were Hurricane Henry and Homicide' Hank.

-In 1938, Armstrong started his season with seven more knockouts in a row, including one over Chalky Wright, a future world champion.
-The streak finally ended when Arizmendi lasted ten rounds before losing a decision to Armstrong in their fourth fight.
-Armstrong's streak of 27 knockout wins in a row qualifies as one of the longest knockout win streaks in the history of boxing, according to The Ring magazine.
+In 1938, Armstrong started the year with seven more knockouts in a row, including one over Chalky Wright, a future world champion.
+The streak finally ended when Arizmnedi lasted ten rounds before losing a decision to Armstrong in their fourth fight.
+Armstrong's streak of 27 knockout wins in a row qualifies as one of the longest knockout win streaks in the history of boxing.

 Later in 1938, Armstrong, still the Featherweight division world champion, challenged Barney Ross for the title.
 Later a fellow member of the three division champions' club, Ross was then World Welterweight Champion.
 Armstrong, at 133 1/2 pounds, beat Ross, at 142 pounds, by unanimous decision, adding the World Welterweight Championship to his belt.
 Armstrong lost weight in order to compete in the lower weight division, and beat World Lightweight Champion Lou Ambers by split decision.
 Armstrong was the first boxer ever to hold world championships in three different weight divisions at the same time.
 He decided not to maintain the required 126-pound weight anymore and left the featherweight crown vacant.